bernhardHartleb/MicroZedKernel/00-sdcard-setup.md

 ###Setup ethernet connection

 The debian image has a static IP address (192.168.1.103) as a first step you can just give your desktop a static a IP as well.
-You can run dhclient over the serial console if you board is conntected to network with DHCP server.
+You can run dhclient over the serial console if you board is connected to network with DHCP server.

 ```sh
 ~$ ifconfig eth0 192.168.1.101 up